Oscar Gonzalez Player Props: Guardians vs. Marlins

 Marlins Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks 20th in MLB.
+- The 8.3 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in MLB.

-- The Marlins' 4.26 team ERA ranks 14th across all MLB pitching staffs.
+- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.00).

-- Marlins pitchers combine to allow 20 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Marlins give up the ninth-fewest home runs in baseball (20 total, one per game).

-- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
-He has a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- Luzardo (2-0 with a 2.74 ERA and 26 strikeouts in 23 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.

-- In his last time out on Sunday against the Arizona Diamondbacks, the right-hander tossed six innings, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Monday, the lefty threw 4 1/3 innings against the San Francisco Giants, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.